 Over 800 students pursue baccalaureate degrees offered through the Department of Biological Sciences.
 Undergraduates form the vast majority of students whom we teach, and our reputation is based largely on how they represent us in business and industry, in graduate and professional schools, and as teachers following graduation.
 They become the alumni who actively support our programs, students, and faculty.

 We offer our undergraduates the opportunity to study toward either a bachelor of science degree in Biological Sciences or a bachelor of science degree in Marine Biology at both our Hattiesburg campus and our Gulf Coast campus.

 B.S.
 Biological Sciences.
 Students may focus their studies in one of five emphasis areas: environmental biology, microbiology, molecular biology, general biology, and teacher licensure.
 The latter prepares and certifies students to teach biology in junior and senior high school.
 Premedical, dental, and other preprofessional students may undertake an emphasis area or in consultation with their preprofessional adviser design a program of elective course work that meets their own interests and fulfills the standards of the professional school they wish to enter.

 Click on the emphasis area below to get a detailed description of the degree plan requirements:

-Emphasis area degree plan
+Emphasis area degree plan requirements and semester guides

 2 + 2 Guidelines for Junior/community